MAIF/thoth/thoth-documentation/src/main/paradox/api.md

 ### Concepts and vocabulary

-* a command : an action coming from the user that the system has to handle
+* a command : an action from the user that the system must handle
 * an event : something that append in the system
 * a journal : a place where the events are stored
 * a state or aggregate : the current state, the results of the previous events